-- 1. Pre-Physical Therapy Required Science Course Work: All students must have the following science course work (or its equivalent from another school) completed or in progress with a 3.0 or better average before entering the program.
-Students taking the equivalent Advanced Placement (A/P) class for a science prerequisite and scoring a 4 or 5 on the exam will meet the prerequisite requirement.
+1. Pre-Physical Therapy Required Science Course Work: All students must have the following science course work or its equivalent from another school completed or in progress with a 3.0 or better average before entering the professional program.
+Single semester survey courses in Biology, Chemistry or Physics will not meet the requirements for admission.
+The Physics sequence does not have to be calculus-based.
+Students taking the equivalent Advanced Placement (A/P) class for a science prerequisite and scoring a 4 or 5 on the exam will meet the admission requirement.
 Students who pass the CLEP test in a particular required science course will also meet the requirement.
 In neither of these situations will the scores be figured into the GPA.

-- CHEM 210: Chemistry I
+• CHEM 210: Chemistry I

-- A minimum of 8 credits of Biology

-- CHEM 213: Chemistry II

-- not including Physiology credits

-- PHYSICS 151: Physics I

-- PHYSICS 152: Physics II

-- BIOLOGY 470: Physiology